01 of 16

 Santa Fe Respite

 Yes, a garden can be in semi-shade but still be hot.
 A deep and narrow garden in Santa Fe, New Mexico, became an irresistible outdoor room.
 Mark Design transformed it in just four months.
 Since it gets hot in the summer, Mark hung a 14 x 14-foot shade sail canopy over a raised flagstone patio to make dining and relaxing more comfortable.
 Taking advantage of vertical space, he installed a hanging succulent planter on the red-orange wall.
-Obviously, succulents are drought tolerant and are fine in shade, especially during the summer.
+Succulents are drought tolerant and are fine in shade, especially during the summer.

-That lush-looking lawn is actually artificial turf.
+That lush-looking lawn is artificial turf.
 To cool things off, Mark constructed a stone fountain with water that pools at the top and rolls down the boulder.
 Plants used in borders and beds include coral bells, columbine, Japanese maple, and a blue spruce pine tree.
 That's an English ivy scaling the walls.Continue to 10 of 16 below.

 10 of 16